 On October 1, burn survivors from the Children of Fire charity organisation visited Maropeng’s Visitor Centre to learn about their heritage as part a new initiative launched by the Maropeng Educational programme sponsored by the Cradle of Humankind Trust.

 Through the Cradle of Humankind and contributions from Steffunti Stocks, Maropeng has launched an educational programme which sponsors groups of children’s visits to Maropeng.
 Children of Fire were the first sponsored tour.Read more

 Maropeng, the official visitor centre for the Cradle of Humankind, scooped seven of the 60 awards at the West Rand Tourism Awards ceremony last night.

 The event, which highlights service excellence in the tourism industry, was held at the Silver Star Casino.
 This year there were 163 entries for the awards, double what was received last year.Read more

-This week’s photo essay features the amazing Visitor Centre exhibition.
+This week’s photo essay features the original fossil display at the Maropeng Visitor Centre.

 The display forms the final section of the exhibition and houses original fossils on loan to Maropeng from various insititutions.
 This changes regularly to illustrate different themes.
 The present display is entitled Evolution: digging for an understanding, and it focuses on the theory of evolution, which was made famous by Charles Darwin.
 The material in this exhibition is kindly on loan from the following collections at the University of the Witwatersrand: the Bernard Price Institute for Palaeontological Research, the Institute for Human Evolution, the Hunterian Museum and the Department of Animal, Plant and Environmental Sciences.Read more